Katz Drug Store sit-in: Contributing factors

-The Civil Rights Movement Outside of the South
+The Civil Rights Movement outside of the South

 Segregation was commonplace in Oklahoma City, Oklahoma.
 This image exhibits segregation at one of the city's water fountains.

-In popular memory, the Civil Rights Movement has often been framed in the South with sit-ins in Greensboro, North Carolina or Nashville, Tennessee.Additionally, it is quite common to believe that the “non-southern” picketing efforts were only a “by-product” of the segregation and discrimination being practiced in the South.
+In popular memory, the Civil Rights Movement has often been framed in the South with sit-ins in Greensboro, North Carolina or Nashville, Tennessee.
+Additionally, it is quite common to believe that the “non-southern” picketing efforts were only a “by-product” of the segregation and discrimination being practiced in the South.
 However, although segregation was not necessarily legal in the North, it was still widely applied in places like schools and housing areas.
 This was not only practiced in the North, but also in the West too.
 For example, the western state of Oklahoma practiced legal segregation.
 Oklahoma continued this treatment towards Black people until the 1970s.
 Additional examples of racial discrimination and segregation occurring outside of the south come from the northern states of Michigan and Massachusetts.
-In 1963 in Detroit, Michigan, thousands marched in the “Walk to Freedom March” to speak out against the harassment and discrimination they were facing, especially against the police forces.
+In 1963 in Detroit, Michigan, thousands marched in the "Walk to Freedom March" to speak out against the harassment and discrimination they were facing, especially against the police forces.
 Furthermore, in the early to mid 1960s, many parents in Boston, Massachusetts, led boycotts and sit-ins.
 They voiced their displeasure with the unfair treatment and segregation of Black students in public schools.
-Finally, as this article describes, in 1958, at a local drugstore in the city of Oklahoma City, thirteen Black children that were led by their advisor, Clara Luper, engaged in a sit-in to protest the segregation being practiced in the state and city.
-As exhibited, the northern and western movements were not simply extensions or direct products of the southern movement; rather, they were their own movements that utilized their own tactics (although similar to the southern movement’s tactics) to further the goals of the Civil Rights Movement specific to their regions.
+Finally, at a local drugstore in the city of Oklahoma City in 1958, thirteen Black children that were led by Luper, their advisor, engaged in a sit-in to protest the segregation being practiced in the state and city.
+As exhibited, the northern and western movements were not simply extensions or direct products of the southern movement; rather, they were their own movements that utilized their own tactics (although similar to the southern movement's tactics) to further the goals of the Civil Rights Movement specific to their regions.

+The Oklahoma City protest was not the first time a Katz Drug Store was at the center of desegregation efforts.
+A decade earlier, Edna Griffin led demonstrations against racial segregation at a Katz Drug Store in Des Moines, Iowa.
+Griffin's campaign mixed legal challenges with public protests.
+It led to the store's desegregation and set an early example for direct-action movements in public spaces.
+Even though this effort is often forgotten, the Des Moines protest influenced the tactics later used by Luper and her students in Oklahoma city.
+Some have pointed out that Luper's Youth Council knew about earlier sit-ins and drew inspiration from their successes, blending strong moral conviction with strategic nonviolence, while others have argued that Luper's "pedagogy of freedom" helped frame the Oklahoma city sit-ins as part of a larger movement against racial injustice that stretched from the Midwest to the South.
+These campaigns together showed how local actions, whether in Iowa or Oklahoma, were part of a growing national movement for civil rights that used everyday spaces to challenge segregation.